-We then multiply the distribution-aware prior with the log probability for each training example $\langle \textbf{t}^{i}, \textbf{n}^{i}\rangle $ in the objective function and get a new objective function:
+Finally, we multiply the distribution-aware prior with the log probability for each training example $\langle \textbf{t}^{i}, \textbf{n}^{i}\rangle $ in the objective function and get a new objective function:

-Note when the training data set \emph{D} has a uniform distribution (i.e., for each ${u} \in {U}$, $N_u$ is equal) or when the coefficient \emph{q} equates to 0, the new objective function is reduced to the typical objective function.
-Through the use of distribution-aware prior, more weight can be put on those training examples which have relatively more actual repair transforms attached to nodes and are scarce in \emph{D}.
-The larger the coefficient \emph{q}, the more weight we put on those types of training examples which are scarce in \emph{D}.
+Note that when the training dataset \emph{D} has a uniform distribution (i.e., for each ${u} \in {U}$, $N_u$ is equal) or when the coefficient \emph{q} equates to 0, the new objective function is reduced to the typical objective function.
+Through the use of distribution-aware prior, more weights can be put on those training examples which have relatively more actual repair transforms attached to nodes and are scarce in \emph{D}.
+The larger the coefficient \emph{q}, the more weights we put on those types of training examples which are scarce in \emph{D}.
 Overall, by using the distribution-aware prior, all the training examples in \emph{D} can be adjusted to have a balanced impact in the learning process.